 Bryan Caplan: see my page on EconLog

-- Note that I consider Caplan’s views on many philosophy topics to be wrong.
+- Note that I consider Caplan’s views on many philosophy topics to be wrong (not wrong in an interesting way, but just plain wrong in a really dumb way).
 Examples: dualism of the mind, intuitionist ethics, free will.
 I think his posts about applied ethics are good.
 TODO: link to eliezer saying people are better one meta level down in ethics.
 TODO: link to hanson and cowen on this.

 Brian Tomasik (a lot of his philosophy writings are similar in content to those of Yudkowsky, Drescher, and Daniel Dennett, but Tomasik’s writings might be the clearest)